 If you’re having trouble getting these documents you should still lodge a claim without delay.
 You can provide your supporting documents to us within 28 days.

 You may also need to confirm you identity.
 You can’t do this online.
 We’ll advise you how to do it during the claim process.

-To do this you will need to provide one document showing Proof of Birth or Proof of Arrival in Australia.
+You will need to provide one document showing Proof of Birth or Proof of Arrival in Australia.
 Alternatively, you can provide any other approved documents that add up to the value of 50 points.
 For example: